-Getting Started FAQ Tech Specs Contact
+Getting Started FAQ User Manual Tech Specs Contact BUY/DOWNLOAD

 CINEside is a Mac app that brings your shot list, script, references, and department notes together in one place — built for cinematographers and directors preparing narrative work.
 The script stays connected to the visual ideas — so what's practical never loses sight of what's emotional.